alexkuang0/mail-organizer/README.md

     </details>

 3. **Create a Google Apps Script project** at https://script.google.com/.
 Copy all contents from [./Code.gs](./Code.gs) of this project and paste to `Code.gs` of your Google Apps Script project, and then save the project.

+    After saving, you should run the project at least once manually by clicking the "Run" button, so that you can authorize the script to access your account.

     <details>
     <summary>Screenshot</summary>